-Ethics, Conduct and Disciplinary Action for Art Therapists
+Ethics and Conduct for Art Therapists

 Unlawful Practice of Art Therapy

-If you believe, after a reasonable inquiry, that this person is deliberately misrepresenting herself or himself, there is an official avenue of redress to follow.
-Due to state licensure of art therapy in Maryland, all complaints should be directed to the State of Maryland.
+If you believe, after reasonable inquiry, that an organization or individual is deliberately misrepresenting themself, there is an official avenue of redress to follow.
+All complaints regarding unethical practice should be directed to the State of Maryland.

 Please contact the Maryland Art Therapy Association with any further questions.